-The Nemo Vista School District shall offer one or more digital learning course(s) through one or more District approved provider(s) as either a primary or supplementary method of instruction.
+The District shall offer one or more digital learning course(s) through one or more District approved provider(s) as either a primary or supplementary method of instruction.
 The courses may be in a blended learning, online-based, or other technology-based format.
-In attrition to the other graduation requirement contained in this policy, students are required to take at least one (1) digital learning course for credit while in high school.
+In addition to the other graduation requirements contained in this policy, students are required to take at least one (1) digital learning course for credit while in high school.